mggardne/MRI_T1rho_T2star_reliability/README.md

 M-files for the analysis of the entire cartilage regions (lateral and medial femur, and lateral and medial tibia) were added.
 See mri_fitra.m.

 Additional M-files for postprocessing the results for publication figures were added.

+M-files for analysis of the knee meniscus were added.
+See seg_mr_rois.m and mri_mer_fit.m.
+The analysis includes eroding the meniscus masks by a pixel to check for edge effects.